elastic/beats/.github/PULL_REQUEST_TEMPLATE.md

 ## Logs

 <!-- Recommended
-Paste here output logs discovered while creating this PR, or any other output you consider important to be shared with the team.
+Paste here output logs discovered while creating this PR, such as stack traces or integration logs, or any other output you consider important to be shared with the team.
 -->